ishanrai32/Py_Pository/Predicting Prices from scraped web data/README.md

 a web scraper that can download tabular information for Tomato prices in Karnataka from Jan-01- 2015 to Feb-01-2021.

-After obtaining the csv file, I then developed an XGB model to predict Modal Price for different locations.
+After obtaining the CSV file, I then developed an XGB model to predict Modal Price for different locations.

 ## Getting Started